-By no later than September 30, 2016, The Permittee shall prepare and submit to the Agency for review and approval, an Operation, Management, and Emergency Response Plan for the WWTF, pump stations, stream crossings, and sewage collection system.
+By December 31, 2016, the Permittee shall update and submit to the Agency for approval the Operation, Management, and Emergency Response Plan for the treatment facility, sewage pumping stations, and sewer line stream crossings, and sewage collection system.
+This plan shall comply with the provisions of 10 V.S.A. § 1278.
+Once approved, the Permittee shall immediately implement the plan.